tarantool/tarantool/doc/sphinx/book/replication/index.rst

 In the simple master-replica configuration, the master's changes are seen by the replica, but not vice versa, because the master was specified as the sole replication source.
-In the master-master configuration, it's possible to go both ways.
+In the master-master configuration, also sometimes called multi-master configuration, it's possible to go both ways.
 Starting with the simple configuration, the first server has to say:

 .. cssclass:: highlight